KRI Malahayati: Design

 Malahayati has a length of 83.85 m, a beam of 11.10 m, a draught of 3.3 m and displacement of 1160 LT standard and 1450 LT at full load.
 The ship has two shafts and was powered with CODOG-type propulsion, which were consisted of one Rolls-Royce Olympus TM-3B gas turbine with 28000 shp and two MTU 16V956 TB81 diesel engines with 6000 bhp.
 The ship has a top speed of 30 kn.
 Malahayati has a complement of 89 personnel, including 11 officers.

 The ship are armed with one Bofors 120 mm Automatic Gun L/46, one Bofors 40 mm Automatic Gun L/70 and two Rheinmetall Mk 20 Rh-202 autocannons.
 For anti-submarine warfare, the ship are equipped with one Bofors 375 mm twin anti-submarine rocket launcher and two triple Mk 32 324 mm torpedo launchers.
 For surface warfare, Malahayati was equipped with four Exocet MM 38 anti-ship missile launchers.
 Due to obsolescence, the ship never carried the missiles since early 2000s.

 Mid-life upgrade

 The mid-life upgrade of KRI Malahayati was awarded to a consortium consisting of Navantia and Indra in 2016.
 The scope of the upgrade includes the installation of Indra's Rigel ESM system, Navantia DORNA Fire Control System and Navantia CATIZ Combat Management System.

-On October 2020, PT.
+In October 2020, PT.
 PAL finished KRI Malahayati Mid-Life Modernization works and proceed to hand over the ship to Indonesian navy.